 Read in various settings.
 Allow students to buddy read, choral read and echo read.
 Exposure, repetition and practice are the key to success!

-Allow students to read the same thing over and over.
+Allow students reading word for word to also read the same thing over and over.
 We help children become fluent readers by allowing for repetition.
-This can help with comprehension and confidence.
+This is the perfect way to help with comprehension and confidence.

 Have you considered using fluency strips?
 These strips should not be used as an introduction but instead as practice.
-During small groups, you can give students a strip or ring of letters/words for them to quickly practice, allowing the the opportunity to practice the same skill over and over.
+During small groups, you can give students a strip or ring of letters/words for them to quickly practice, allowing the opportunity to practice the same skill over and over.
+It's a fantastic way to encourage a repeated reading method.
+And starting with a short passage takes off the pressure of something that feels longer and more daunting.

-For long term learning, we don’t want students to always need to point to the letter / word as they say it, but teaching one-to-one correspondence is necessary for beginning readers.
-Have students point to each word as they read it and practice sliding their finger from one dot the next.
+For long term learning, we don’t want students to always need to point to the letter or word as they say it, but teaching one-to-one correspondence is necessary for beginning readers.
+Have students point to each word as they read it and practice sliding their finger from one dot to the next.
+This is an effective strategy to start with younger students.

-Here is an example of a simple reading passage:
+Here is an example of a simple reading passage with simple words for a younger child to start with:

 I have a cat.
 The cat sat on a mat.
 The cat can see a rat.
 The rat runs fast.
 The rat runs on the mat.

 There are several ways you can support your reader in building their fluency skills.
-The important thing to remember is that every learns at their own rate and this is a skill that takes a lot of practice.
-If you are looking for great resources, you check out or Alphabet Fluency Bundle here.
+The important thing to remember is that everyone learns at their own rate and this is a skill that takes a lot of practice.
+If you are looking for great resources, you check out our Alphabet Fluency Bundle here.